 Although uncommon, tooth extractions may be necessary in the event of severe dental decay, injury, or extreme crowding.
 Our skilled dentist, Dr. Donian Shen, will make every effort to save the tooth via root canal or another method first, but the overall oral health and comfort of the patient sometimes necessitates extraction.
+Wisdom tooth removal is another routine form of extraction that can help protect your bite and relieve discomfort caused by impaction or other issues.
 In the event that a tooth must be removed, Dr. Shen will utilize the latest techniques to make your time with us as pleasant and comfortable as possible.
 If you experience dental anxiety or are nervous about your procedure, we offer sedation dentistry options (oral and IV) to help you feel calm and relaxed during treatment.

-The tooth extraction process typically varies based on the condition of the tooth and the needs of the patients.
+The tooth extraction process typically varies based on the condition of the tooth or teeth being extracted and the needs of the patient.
 In cases where the tooth has already erupted through the gumline, oral surgery may not be necessary.
 However, in other cases, the tooth may require a simple surgical procedure for successful extraction.
 Whether surgery is required or not, most extractions can be performed as an in-office procedure using a local anesthetic to minimize discomfort.
 For patients who experience dental anxiety, our aforementioned sedation dentistry options can be employed in order to help provide the most relaxing experience possible.

 Once the tooth is removed, it’s important to replace it to ensure a healthy smile and functional bite.
 We offer a comprehensive selection of restorative options, including dental implants and dental bridges.
 We will discuss your needs and goals during your initial consultation to determine which approach can provide optimal results.